Skip to content

 • JS packages (@simple-module-py/*) → npmjs.com

-• Auth: OIDC Trusted Publishing on PyPI; NPM_TOKEN on npm
+• Auth: OIDC Trusted Publishing on both PyPI and npm — no long-lived tokens

 • Entry point: Actions → release → Run workflow